eudoxia0/eudoxia0.github.io/article/_posts/2026-08-12-books-i-enjoyed-in-2026-h1.md

 # Non-Fiction

 [_The End of Time_][time] by [Julian Barbour][jb].
 I'm usually very negative about pop-science.
-There is no [royal road][rr], and all the pop-science I've read has been worthless compared to going through the first three chapters of a textbook on the relevant topic.
+There is no [royal road][rr] to mathematics, and all the pop-science I've read has been worthless compared to going through the first three chapters of a textbook on the relevant topic.
 And, while interesting, this book is no different, because ultimately, how can I judge whether it's a sensible or ridiculous idea?
 I would need years and years of training in mathematics and physics and mathematical physics to even be able to think rigorously about this.

 ⭐️ [_In the Beginning...Was the Command Line_][cli] by [Neal
 Stephenson][ns].
 Funny and synoptic.